pixel-elroy/PMATeachingAssistant/README.md

 - Conversation data is stored in browser `localStorage`, not in a central database.
 - The application is primarily designed for local or demonstration use.
 - Production deployment would require stronger CORS restrictions, secure secret management, authentication, and additional error handling.

-## Future Improvements

-Possible extensions include:

-- Improved mathematical rendering and table formatting
-- Streaming model responses
-- Persistent server-side conversation storage
-- User authentication
-- File and lecture-note integration
-- Topic-specific learning paths
-- Automatic quizzes and practice problems
-- Answer verification and theorem-checking workflows
-- Better error reporting and model fallback handling
-- Deployment as a hosted educational service

-## Project Status

-The project is a functional prototype of a subject-specific AI teaching agent.
-It demonstrates the integration of a web interface, FastAPI, Groq-based language generation, configurable teaching instructions, session management, and mathematical response rendering in a single educational application.